 Bringing Mercury-Free Dentistry to the US

-Working with talented environmental, consumer, and health leaders, Consumers for Dental Choice has launched mercury amalgam phase-out campaigns in Europe, Asia, Africa, and Latin America.
+Working with talented environmental, consumer and health leaders, Consumers for Dental Choice has launched mercury amalgam phase-out campaigns in Europe, Asia, Africa and Latin America to complement the North American campaign.
+The world and American campaigns are synergistic, each helping feed the other.
 In the United States, efforts are also being redoubled, with a focus on forcing the FDA to uphold the promise made by the nation when it signed the Minamata treaty on mercury pollution.